Press Kit for The Silver Book®: Diabetic Retinopathy

 The Silver Book®: Diabetic Retinopathy illustrates the seriousness of the problem through statistics and infographics focused on the human and economic burden of the disease, how innovation can reduce its risk, and the challenges and opportunities to nations seeking to institute policies for education, screening, detection, and management of DR.

 The factsheet is available digitally at the Silver Book® site as well as in print.
-Below is a visual of stats and infographics.

 The Alliance will launch the factsheet with a webcast on May 19.
 It will include experts Lydia Makaroff, Ph.D., International Diabetes Federation; Peter Ackland, International Agency for the Prevention of Blindness; Clare Gilbert, FRCOphth, M.D., MSc, London School of Hygiene & Tropical Medicine; and Susan Peschin, MHS, from the Alliance.
 Topics of discussion include: the burden of the disease and challenges and opportunities in global DR management.
 The webcast will be available here.